2002–03 Sacramento Kings season

-After easily dispatching the Utah Jazz in five games in the Western Conference First Round, the team started to look like a title contender, but in Game 2 against the Dallas Mavericks in the Western Conference Semi-finals, their title hopes took a serious blow, when Webber suffered a knee injury while trying to catch a lob pass from Bibby, ending his season.
-Webber's knee required microfracture surgery in the following off-season.
-Without their team captain and MVP, the Kings lost the series in seven games.
+After easily dispatching the Utah Jazz in five games in the Western Conference First Round, the team started to look like a title contender, but in Game 2 against the Dallas Mavericks in the Western Conference Semi-finals, their title hopes took a serious blow when Webber was lost to a season-ending knee injury.
+Webber's knee required microfracture surgery following the season.
+Without him, the Kings lost the series in seven games.
 Following the season, Hedo Türkoğlu was traded to the San Antonio Spurs, while Scot Pollard was traded to the Indiana Pacers, Clark was dealt to the Utah Jazz, and Jackson signed as a free agent with the Houston Rockets.

 For the season, the team sported new uniforms, adding purple primary road jerseys.
 The new uniforms would remain in use until 2008.
-As of 2023, this is the most recent Division title for the Kings, the longest such drought in the NBA.
+This would be the last season the Kings would win the Pacific Division until the 2022-23 season.